Panelista-Output/panelista-articles/content/en/wayke-and-panelista.md

 **Irma**: Great!
 When you find the right people who want to contribute this way, it works really well.
 I had early concerns about bothering the panelists, but it does not feel that way at all, and some have answered every single question. ~~I have so many questions, and will probably never stop asking!~~

 **Martin**: It's hard to engage people today, so we got faster and greater customer engagement than I dared to hope for.
-In addition, everyone in our team saw the benefits of using Panelista and the way of working very quickly.
+Also, everyone in our team saw the benefits of using Panelista and the way of working very quickly.

 **Irma**: We have already added several things to our backlog as a direct result of using Panelista.
 Sometimes it has been things we have thought of before, but it became clearer how they should be designed.